yleeyilin/tp/docs/DeveloperGuide.md

       Expected: No contact is rated.
 Error details shown in the status message.
 Status bar remains the same.

 1. _{ more test cases …​ }_

+### Adding a note to a contact

+1. Adding a note(no deadline) to a contact

+  1. Prerequisites: The contact to add a note to must exist.
+This contact can be of `Person`/`Supplier`/`Staff`/`Maintainer` type.
+You can run the following command to add a note to a contact:
+     ```
+     /add-person ; name : Poochie ; phone : 98883888 ; address : Pooch Street 32 ; email : impoochie@gmail.com
+     ```
+  1. Test case: `/note ; name : Poochie ; note : get kibble`<br>
+     Expected: Woof!
+Added note to Pooch Contact Other Contact Janna successfully! 🐶
+  2. Test case: `/note ; name : ; note : get kibble`<br>
+     Expected : Names should only contain alphanumeric characters and spaces, and it should not be blank
+  3. Test case: `/note ; name : Poochie ; note : `<br>
+     Expected : Failed to add note to Pooch Contact - Note is not specified 🐾

+2. Adding a note(with deadline) to a contact

+  1. Prerequisites: The contact to add a note to must exist.
+This contact can be of `Person`/`Supplier`/`Staff`/`Maintainer` type.
+You can run the following command to add a note to a contact:
+     ```
+     /add-person ; name : Poochie ; phone : 98883888 ; address : Pooch Street 32 ; email : impoochie@gmail.com
+     ```
+  1. Test case: `/note ; name : Poochie ; note : get kibble ; deadline : 2020-10-10`<br>
+     Expected: Woof!
+Added note to Pooch Contact Supplier PetCo successfully! 🐶

 ### Saving data